 In a make up kit that was cleaned out on a weekly basis.
 How do they find their way to these places??

 and of course…

 Not to be outdone, we have also found infusion set sites in some very odd places.
 We have found them in the tub, by the garbage, in the car and even the bottom of my Swifter vac!
 Always something new.

-Here are some great diabetes poems and tunes that make us laugh and appreciate the creative people in the diabetes community!
+Here are some great diabetes poems and tunes that make us laugh at our life with diabetes and appreciate the creative people in our community!

 Oh A1c, Oh A1c, I raise my voice to heaven Oh A1c, Oh A1c, in hopes it’s less than seven The past three months we’ve had a slump Despite corrections from the pump Oh A1c, Oh A1c, just please don’t be eleven

 Oh A1c, Oh A1c, we’ve tried to stay in range Oh A1c, Oh A1c, so it seems very strange That when I download from her Flash I see the spikes and then the crash Oh A1c, Oh A1c, you shall this Mom derange

 Oh A1c, Oh A1c, I wake with such a fright Oh A1c, Oh A1c, to my alarm’s delight But one day when the Cure has come I’ll beat that clock until it’s dumb Oh A1c, Oh A1c, and sleep a silent night

 Count the carbs with cups and scales Fa la la la la la la la la Guesstimate when all else fails Fa la la la la la la la la Hands and fists are quite a treasure Fa la la la la la la la la When without a one cup measure Fa la la la la la la la la

 Factored carbs are even greater Fa la la la la la la la la But require a calculator Fa la la la la la la la la Units you must designate Fa la la la la la la la la Don’t forget to tare the plate!
 Fa la la la la la la la la